TechBrenda/react-redux-react-router-es6/README.md

 Enzyme's find function accepts CSS selectors.
 When using selectors for Enzyme `shallow`, they can be React components, not just HTML elements.
 However, with Enzyme `mount`, the selectors must be HTML elements because the mount is rendered to a DOM so the final result is HTML elements.

 Enzyme allows you to target specific components to test so you don't have to rely on snapshot tests for those differences.

+Enzyme has a debug function in the return value from shallow function.
+By calling `debug()` in a console log, you can output the contents of the tested component to the console.

+## React Testing Library

+Tests are based on what the user sees.
+This leads to tests that are less brittle than Enzyme's tests.
+This library was written with accessibility in mind.

+The same factory function used in Enzyme `shallow` example can be used in React Testing Library, but instead of `shallow`, use `render`.

+The `render` function returns an object with several functions.
+Reference the [React Testing Library documentation](https://testing-library.com/docs/react-testing-library/api) to find all of these.
+Use destructuring to get only the functions you need in your test.

+There are ways to select components, but you don't need to.
+React Testing Library functions are designed to test by what the user sees.

+React Testing Library has no shallow rendering.
+Components are always mounted.

+Unlike Enzyme, you don't need to call `expect`.
+With React Testing Library, the assertion is part of your query.

+To debug in React Testing Library, destructure the debug function from render and call `debug()` without wrapping in console.log.
+The output formatting is much nicer than Enzyme: color coding and better line breaks.